shead0shead/Console-Text-Positioning/README.md

 # 🤔 Console Text Positioning
-A guide on how to position text in the console or terminal.
+A guide on how to position text in the C# console or terminal.

 ## Working with text coordinates